keb/keb.now.sh/content/code-backlog.md

 +++
-title = "backlog of code"
+title = "code backlog"
 date = 2019-08-01T14:22:56.653Z
 +++

-# backlog of code
+# code backlog

 It has occurred to me that I put far too many projects in the backburner, alternating between multiple projects whilst completing none of them.
 For this reason, I think I should start a priority queue for my projects and include notes/thoughts on each project.